Every now and then, I stumble on my bucket list I wrote when I was around 13.

 What Have I Accomplished

-Earlier this year, I crossed off number one on my list!
+Earlier this year, I crossed off number one on my bucket list!
 My husband and I made it official and tied the knot.
 As you can tell, I’ve always wanted to be married and become a Mom, but I never imagined I’d meet Mr.Right so young (we met when I was just 18, now married at 20).
 No regrets though, let’s just hope I’m not surprised with babies anytime too soon 😉

 Travel wise, I’m excited to say I’ve since crossed off quite a hand-full of items!